I have realized a few things about my relationships over the years:

 There were two good things that came from dating this woman with the two daughters all those years ago:

-1. The best cheese cake bite recipe in the world.
+- The best cheese cake bite recipe in the world.

-2. The question she would ask at the end of each day: “What was your favorite part of today?”
+- The question she would ask at the end of each day: “What was your favorite part of today?”

 This question, asked at the end of each day, to each of the kids and adults present, was a great way to wrap up any day.
 Without fail, she would ask it of everyone, every day.
 She said it was something she got from her mother.

 The reason I now think it was such a great thing is because it changes and redirects ones focus to the positive.
 There are no other options-to answer the question, you have to think of something good and enjoyable about the day.
-Over time, with consistency, it literally reprograms the mind to seek our and see ONLY the good in things.
+Over time, with consistency, it literally reprograms the mind to seek out and see ONLY the good in things.
 It is an especially great question to ask at the dinner table each night.
 Within this habitual practice is the gift of ALWAYS finding good, no matter the outward circumstances we are experiencing.

 It is like practicing gratitude, first thing in the morning each day.
 When we think the same way, or repeat thoughts, words, and actions, they become habitual.
 Because of neuroplasticity, the neurons in our brains that fire together wire together.
 Our brains literally undergo a physical, chemical, and hormonal transformation, through thought alone!
 We literally become changed through habitual positivity and gratitude.
 Our mental, emotional, physical, chemical, and hormonal makeup is improved, over time, when we consistently practice positivity and gratitude.